 I highly prefer to buy when the stock has initially moved a bit lower or moved sideways for the first 45 minutes.
 If the stock rallied strongly at the start of the day, quite often the move is already finished by the time you would enter.
 If the price moves up initially, I really want to see the price coil up and contract before I would consider buying it as it moves to new highs.

 If the price trends lower and hasn’t provided a valid entry within two hours of the market open (11:30 am EST), I would leave it alone.
 We want eager buyers coming in.
 They aren’t that eager, or they are possibly weak if they haven’t made their move to buy the stock up by 11:30 am.

 This is a very simple entry point.
 You can come up with your own rules for attaining a bit better price.
 For example, you may use an intraday consolidation breakout method, like the one discussed in How to Day Trade Stocks with a Trend Strategy.

 Day Trading Strategy Initial Stop Loss

 Place an initial stop loss a few cents below the most recent swing low once you have your entry signal.
+Sometimes this will be daily low, so far, but not always.
 This is where the stop loss starts.
 We are going to move it, but at the outset of our trade this is our risk.
 We can then base our position size on this stop loss amount.

-I have found the stop loss should ideally be about 2% or less (the difference between the entry point and stop loss, in percent).
+I have found the stop loss should ideally be about 2% or less (the difference between the entry point and stop loss, compared to the stock price).
 Once you start getting a stop loss of more than 2% it is going to be harder to be compensated for that risk.